Bachelor of Science in Accounting

 Accounting is a dynamic profession that is essential to organizations around the globe.
-Corporate governance, organizational strategy and long-term planning all require the technical and analytic skills of accountants.
-The BS in accounting provides a broad-based education that balances conceptual and pragmatic knowledge.
+Corporate governance, organizational strategy and long-term planning all require accountants’ technical and analytical skills.
+The degree in accounting provides a broad-based education that balances conceptual and pragmatic knowledge.

 In virtually every organization — private, public, nonprofit, governmental — accounting professionals hold critical roles at all levels.
 A degree in this field also prepares students to pursue advanced degrees in business, law and other fields.

-Jindal School students must procure and complete an internship as a requirement for their major.
+All undergraduate students in the Naveen Jindal School of Management must complete an internship and 100 hours of community service in order to graduate.
 The Jindal School’s fully staffed Career Management Center (CMC), working in tandem with the University’s Career Center, helps students prepare for and seek internships, as well as post-graduation employment.
-Both centers are staffed with licensed counselors who provide students with strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.
+The school’s Undergraduate Programs office directs and coordinates the community service requirement.

 A capstone course in strategic management allows students to solve real-world business problems.
 Students are also required to take courses outside the Naveen Jindal School of Management in order to broaden their educational experience in preparation for leadership roles as professionals and/or managers in modern business organizations.